 An efficient and ultra-reliable kernel is at the foundation of Micrium OS.
 The kernel, which draws on Micrium’s years of multi-tasking experience, is essential for writing applications that maximize the potential of the CPUs on which they run.

-µC/OS 5 is based on the scheduler at the heart of the highly popular µC/OS-III kernel, and many of the µC/OS 5 API functions trace their roots back to the original µC/OS, which was released in 1992.
+The Micrium OS kernel is based on the scheduler at the heart of µC/OS-III, the highly popular kernel that Micrium introduced in 2009.
+Many of the newer kernel’s API functions have a history that goes back even farther, to the original µC/OS, which was released in 1992.

-µC/OS 5 can accomodate any number of tasks and kernel objects.
-The kernel's memory footprint can be adjusted to reflect the needs of application code, with a typical code footprint of well under 20 kBytes.
+The Micrium OS kernel can accommodate any number of tasks and kernel objects.
+The kernel's memory footprint can be adjusted to meet the needs of application code, with a typical code footprint of well under 20 kBytes.

-The µC/OS-II kernel that preceded µC/OS 5 has been a popular choice for safety-critical systems since it was first used in a DO-178B-certified aerospace system in 2000.
-Many of the lessons that Micrium's team has learned while supporting µC/OS-II have strongly influnced the design and implementation of susequently released software modules, including µC/OS 5.
+µC/OS-II, one of the predecessors of the Micrium OS kernel, has been a popular choice for safety-critical systems since it was first used in a DO-178B-certified aerospace system in 2000.
+Many of the lessons that Micrium's team has learned while supporting µC/OS-II have strongly influenced the design and implementation of subsequently released software modules, including the Micrium OS kernel.

-Functions and macros for collecting a variety of run-time statistics have been implemented within µC/OS 5.
+Functions and macros for collecting a variety of run-time statistics have been implemented within the Micrium OS kernel.
 Developers can leverage this code to identify performance bottlenecks and optimize power usage.

 - Preemptive multitasking real-time kernel with optional round-robin scheduling